pprakash02/botler/README.md

    sudo asterisk
    python3.13 main.py
    ```
+   (Note: Run asterisk first then setup your SIP client.
+Also do not keep the program idle for more than 5 minutes.
+The pipeline will timeout and close in 5 minutes to save resources and you'll need to run the program again.)

    **For inbound:**
    You will see a prompt for `inbound/outbound:`, type `inbound` and press `Enter` to test for inbound calls.
 (The first run will take some time to start because `Faster Whisper` and `Piper` models will be downloaded.)
 Once you see the Tail interface on your terminal, dial any number on your Linphone client (ex: `999`) and talk to the voice agent.